How To Find Homeless Shelters in Houston

-Star of Hope’s Men In Training (M.I.T.) program gives clients the skills they need to work in warehouse operations, culinary arts or gardening.
+Star of Hope’s Men In Training (M.I.T.) program gives clients the skills they need to work in warehouse operations, culinary arts, or gardening.

 Those who have served in the military have access to the Veterans In Progress (V.I.P.)
 Program.
-VIP is a 90-day program that helps veterans connect with the VA Hospital for wellness care, obtain benefits and employment.
+VIP is a 90-day program that helps veterans connect with the VA Hospital for wellness care, and obtain benefits and employment.

 New Have Program helps men/women diagnosed with mental illness or co-occurring disorders (mental illness + substance abuse) find placement in permanent housing.
-In addition, the program also helps by providing peer support, classes to effectively manage mental illness/substance abuse, life skills classes and access to social activities.
+In addition, the program also helps by providing peer support, classes to effectively manage mental illness/substance abuse, life skills classes, and access to social activities.
 To learn more about New Haven visit the Star of Hope website.

 New Horizons helps clients transition from transitional living to self-sufficiency.
-Clients in this program are offered rental and day care subsidies for 18 months.
-In addition to subsidies, New Horizons offers sobriety support, financial counseling, a budgeting course and Biblical counseling.
+Clients in this program are offered rental and daycare subsidies for 18 months.
+In addition to subsidies, New Horizons offers sobriety support, financial counseling, a budgeting course, and Biblical counseling.

 The qualifications for this program include:

 One year of sobriety, the same job for at least 3 months, living at Star of Hope for at least 10 months, and a referral from Star of Hope case manager.

 For more information about New Horizons visit the Star of Hope website.

 Spiritual Recovery Program is a 6-month Christ-centered initiative that helps clients strengthen their relationship with God, learn to manage addiction, develop life/career skills, and connect them to long-term housing via the Transitional Living Center.

 Where is the location of Star of Hope?